-- 40. For the purposes of the size tests for all three categories of qualifying entities, Schedule 3 to the CO states that: - (a) the total revenue and total assets are determined after the application of the SME-FRS those reflected in the annual financial statements for the financial year^{2a}; - (b) in the case where the reporting period is shorter or longer than a year, the amount of total revenue for a financial year is to be calculated on a pro-rata basis as if the length of the financial year were 12 months; - (c) in the case where the entity is a group, the aggregate total annual revenue and aggregate total assets are calculated after eliminating intraergroup transactions and balances: and - (d) the number of employees is the average number of persons employed by the entity during the reporting period (irrespective of whether in full-time or part-time employment) determined on a monthly basis as follows: - (i) Determine the number of employees as at the end of each calendar month. - (ii) Add together all the monthly numbers in (i). - (iii) Divide the number in (ii) by the number of months in the reporting period.
+- 40. For the purposes of the size tests for all four categories of qualifying entities, Schedule 3 to the CO states that: - (a) the total revenue and total assets are those reflected in the annual financial statements for the financial year^{2b}; - (b) in the case where the reporting period is shorter or longer than a year, the amount of total revenue for a financial year is to be calculated on a pro-rata basis as if the length of the financial year were 12 months; - (c) in the case where the entity is a group, the aggregate total annual revenue and aggregate total assets are calculated after eliminating intragroup transactions and balances; and - (d) the number of employees is the average number of persons employed by the entity during the reporting period (irrespective of whether in full-time or part-time employment) determined on a monthly basis as follows: - (i) Determine the number of employees as at the end of each calendar month. - (ii) Add together all the monthly numbers in (i). - (iii) Divide the number in (ii) by the number of months in the reporting period.